 Pro-Ject T1: the brand

 Is there really any need to introduce Pro-Ject?
 Since its creation in 1991 by Heinz Lichtenegger, the Austrian company made a name for itself with its turntables and hi-fi electronics.
-Consequently, you will find a selection of power amplifiers, DAC amplifiers, audio streamers and Bluetooth receivers, along with a large collection of turntable accessories in Pro-Ject’s catalog.
+Consequently, you will find a selection of power amplifiers, DAC amplifiers and Bluetooth receivers, along with a large collection of turntable accessories in Pro-Ject’s catalog.
 One of Pro-Ject’s main strengths is its ability to provide solid turntables designed to get the very best out of your vinyl collection for a broad range of prices.
 From entry-level products to the brand’s flagship model, Pro-Ject’s turntables guarantee excellent value for money and boast a first-rate build.
 To this day, Pro-Ject is the leader in turntable sales thanks to the quality and affordability of its models.

 Pro-Ject T1: packaging and presentation